anders-biostat/rlc_tutorial/citeseq_example/text.md

 Note how it easy it is again to link this chart with the existing ones.
 If the use clicks on a point on chart A1 to select a gene, the `gene` variable will be changed and this will affect what data is shown now in both the charts A2 and B1.
-The only thing that is missing is that we need to change the even handler in A1 to also update B2.
-So, we simply add this to the call to `updateChart` above.
+The only thing that is missing is that we need to change the event handler in A1 to also update B2.
+So, we simply add this to the `updateChart` call from above:

 ```r
 lc_scatter(